WordPress/openverse/documentation/api/guides/https.md

    This will create a certificate file `openversse.crt` and a key file `openverse.key` in the `docker/nginx/certs/` directory.

-2. Bring the ingestion server and API up, along with all their dependent services.
+2. Start the API along with its dependencies:

    ```bash
    ov just api/up